holochain/mapOnHolochain/README.md

   <img src="https://user-images.githubusercontent.com/239550/33098082-ff8f8a72-cec0-11e7-989e-7ca4a6b76fb7.jpg" height="200px">

   * Then navigate to http://map.holohackers.org

+> there is a kanban view of the same issues as are backing mapOnHolochain held here: https://waffle.io/Holochain/mapOnHolochain, which may be of use

 ## What is it?
 * mapOnHolochain tries to strike an innovative balance between formal and informal communications.
 * **the formal part** is this github repository.
 Formal communications include tools like issue trackers, kanban tools, getFlow, etc.